 Those 100 engaged followers are genuinely interested in your business and will help spread your brand to their friends and family.
 Those 1000 blind followers don’t interact with your Page at all, they might as well not even be there.

-So what do you think?
-Have you used any of these tactics in the past?
-What was your experience with them?
-Let us know in the comments below.
 If you want to get even more out of your Facebook marketing efforts, check out the 7 Facebook features you need to be using.